Meet Our Lawyers

 Kari L. Nordstrom

 Kari L. Nordstrom, associate of Strain Morman Law Firm, was born in Brookings, SD.
 She attended Augustana College where she majored in Business Administration and Psychology.
 She examined banks in Texas for the US Treasury Department prior to attending law school at the University of Minnesota, eventually returning to her home state.
-Her areas of focus include family, business and criminal law.
+Her areas of focus include business and criminal law.